anjapago/AnalyzeAccountability/_posts/2019-05-15-Visualizations.markdown

-These results can be used to get an intuition of what the labels have captured in the data.
+These results can be used to get an intuition of what the labels have captured in the text.
 It can give an idea how similar the topics are, by how much their circles are overlapping.
-It can alse give insights about wich words best categorize that topic.
+It can alse give insights about which words best categorize that topic.
 From these results it shows that some of the labelled categories are very close together and overlapping, and some of the smaller ones are more distinct.

 This plot can also be used to visually inspect the effects of the pre-processing.
-It can be seen that some improvements could be made to the pre-processing including using n-grams and using lemmas instead of stemming during tokenization.
+It can be seen that some improvements could be made to the pre-processing including using n-grams, for example grouping the words "santa" and "barbara" into a single token "santa barbara", and using lemmas instead of stemming during tokenization.
+Also, it can identify aditional stop words that could be removed.